Materials-Consortia/OPTIMADE/optimade.rst

   - **warnings**: a list of warning resource objects representing non-critical errors or warnings.
     A warning resource object is defined similarly to a `JSON API error object <http://jsonapi.org/format/1.0/#error-objects>`__, but MUST also include the field :field:`type`, which MUST have the value :field-val:`"warning"`.
     The field :field:`detail` MUST be present and SHOULD contain a non-critical message, e.g., reporting unrecognized search attributes or deprecated features.
-    The field :field:`status`, representing a HTTP response status code, MUST NOT be present for a warning resource object.
+    The field :field:`status`, representing an HTTP response status code, MUST NOT be present for a warning resource object.
     This is an exclusive field for error resource objects.

     Example for a deprecation warning: